-The Works was keen to continue its impressive growth trajectory with a new, up-to-date multichannel proposition that delivered the same high-quality customer experience online and in store.
+The Works, a leading multi-channel specialist retailers of value gifts, arts, crafts, toys, books and stationery, was keen to continue its impressive growth trajectory with a new, up-to-date multichannel proposition that delivered the same high-quality customer experience online and in-store.

-The Works had been running the same eCommerce platform for several years and was experiencing problems associated with ageing technology which was hampering agility and efficiency.
-The Works wanted a solution that would not only fix these performance issues but also allow it to optimise the customer experience in a dynamic process of continuous innovation and improvement.
+It had been running the same eCommerce platform for several years and was experiencing problems associated with ageing technology which was hampering agility and efficiency.
+And it wanted a solution that would not only fix these performance issues but also allow it to optimise the customer experience in a dynamic process of continuous innovation and improvement.

 THE RIGHT SOLUTION

-Wunderman Thompson Commerce was contracted to overhaul the eCommerce site to provide a platform that could handle the rapidly changing product range and customer service more efficiently and effectively.
-We recommended a complete switch from the company’s existing legacy platform to a more agile, cloud-based alternative, Salesforce Commerce Cloud and Salesforce Service Cloud, a major project undertaken over the course of a six-month period.
+Digital commerce experts WT Commerce were called on to overhaul the eCommerce site to provide a platform that could handle the rapidly changing product range and customer service more efficiently and effectively.
+We recommended a complete switch from the company’s existing legacy platform to a more agile, cloud-based alternative, Salesforce Commerce Cloud and Salesforce Service Cloud - a major project undertaken over the course of a six-month period.

-We proposed a solution which would allow the client to manage orders and refunds on behalf of customers as well as receive orders.
-In other words, create a single-pane-of-glass platform for both service and sales, which offered a unified view of the customer across touchpoints.
+We proposed a solution which would allow The Works to manage orders and refunds on behalf of customers as well as receive orders; in other words, to create a single-pane-of-glass platform for both service and sales, which offered a unified view of the customer across touchpoints.

 We implemented two Salesforce products – Salesforce Commerce Cloud and Salesforce Service Cloud - fully integrated to provide a combined sales and service solution.

-In March 2020, when the replatform was two-thirds complete, the COVID-19 pandemic struck the UK.
+In March 2020, when the replatform was two-thirds complete, the COVID-19 pandemic hit the UK hard.
 All 530 of The Works’ stores in the UK and Ireland were shut as part of lockdown measures, and as a result the company saw an unprecedented spike in web traffic.

-Wunderman Thompson Commerce completed the original project on time and on budget despite the disruption.
+WT Commerce completed the original project on time and on budget despite the major disruption.
 We rapidly scaled up capacity of The Works’ existing system to cope with the sudden increase in digital demand, all without any negative impact either on the live system or on the development of the new platform.

 The Works achieved significant uplift in digital revenues and average order values to help offset the heavy impact of lockdown store closures, trends which continued once the new system went live.

-The Wunderman Thompson Commerce and Data Engineering team engaged The Works in a series of deep dive workshops.
+The WT Commerce and Data Engineering team engaged The Works in a series of deep dive workshops.
 The purpose was to understand the key strategic trading, development and marketing objectives which defined the company’s digital roadmap.